stephaneey/azure-and-k8s-architecture/networking/hub and spoke/east-west-traffic/README.md

 Note that the diagrams represent the most simplistic view of a real-world situtation.
 Many organizations deal with hundreds if not thousands of virtual networks, with a hard split between production and non-production, requiring ofen multiple hubs, etc. However, the principles highlighted in the ad-hoc diagrams still apply.

-In this section, we have:
+# Topics discussed in this section

 | Diagram | Description |Link
 | ----------- | ----------- | ----------- |